LCC-CIT/CS235IM-Demos/README.md

 ### SizeClassDemo

 ### VocabQuiz_SizeClasses
-- Just has a baseline wAny hAny layout, ready for us to add another set of constraints in another size class.
+Just has a baseline wAny hAny layout, ready for us to add another set of constraints in another size class.
+Not finished.

 ### StarTrekCastDemo
+Uses a UITableView and a UIDetialView to create a master-detail app.
 ___

 These apps were written for use with a class I teach at Lane Community College,